What Is a Potentiometer?

 These potentiometers are called POTs because of their POT-shaped structure.
 It includes three terminals, namely i/p, o/p, and GND, with a knob on its top.
-This knob acts as a control to control the resistance by rotating it in two directions, i.e. clockwise otherwise counterclockwise.
+This knob acts as a control to control the resistance by rotating it in two directions, i.e., clockwise otherwise counterclockwise.

 Mains drawbacks of digital potentiometers are that they are affected by various environmental factors such as dirt, dust, moisture, etc. To overcome these disadvantages, digital potentiometers (Digi POT) were implemented.
-These potentiometers can work in environments such as dust, dirt, moisture without changing their operation.
+These potentiometers can work in environments such as dust, dirt, and moisture without changing their operation.

 #4.
 Digital Potentiometer